dibyo1998/revature1pjct/README.md

 - Manually Add/ Update/ Remove Car Basic Details
 - Manually Add Sales Details
 # User functionalities
+- Register
 - See present stock
 - Give orders
 # Other functionalities:
+- Validations in user and admin login
 - Automatic addition/ deletion to and from Orders as required.
 # Dependencies:
 - Maven